InnoGameDev/InputSystem/README.md

 - The GameManager script has a toggle for spawning a group of Warriors at Runtime.
   - The number of warriors that is spawned is based on a fixed integer variable (manually set in the Inspector), and is not based on the number of input devices connected and detected.

-- When opening the project for the first time, the **Pause Menu Screen Blur Effect** might not be rendering.
-  - To fix this, locate the **UniversalRenderPipeline_Renderer_MenuBlur** asset and add the **Kawase Blur Render Pass** to the Renderer Features